Maranta arundinacea

-Maranta arundinacea, also known as arrowroot, maranta, West Indian arrowroot, obedience plant, Bermuda arrowroot, araru, araruta, ararao or hulankeeriya, is a large, perennial herb found in rainforest habitats.
-Arrowroot flour is now produced commercially mostly in St. Vincent and the Grenadines.
-Arrowroot was one of the earliest plants to be domesticated for food in northern South America, with evidence of exploitation or cultivation of the plant dating back to 8200 BCE.
+Maranta arundinacea, also known as arrowroot, maranta, West Indian arrowroot, obedience plant or Bermuda arrowroot is a large, perennial herb found in rainforest habitats of the Americas, but cultivated in tropical regions worldwide.

 Description

 Arrowroot is a perennial plant growing to a height of between 0.3 m and 1.5 m.
 Its leaves are lanceolate.
 The edible part of the plant is the rhizome.
 Twin clusters of small white flowers bloom about 90 days after planting.
-The plant rarely produces seed and reproduction is typically by planting part of a rhizome with a bud.
-Rhizomes are ready for harvesting 10–12 months after planting as leaves of the plant begin to wilt and die.
+The plant rarely produces seeds and reproduction is typically by planting part of a rhizome with a bud.
+Rhizomes are ready for harvesting 10–12 months after planting as the leaves of the plant begin to wilt and die.
 The rhizomes are fleshy, cylindrical, and grow from 20 cm to 45 cm long.

-The arrowroot plant probably originated in the Amazon rainforest of north-western Brazil and neighboring countries.
+The arrowroot plant probably originated in the Amazon rainforest of northwestern Brazil and neighboring countries.
 It grows best between temperatures of 23 C and 29 C with annual precipitation between 150 cm and 200 cm.
 The dormant rhizomes can withstand temperatures as low as 5 C.

 In the continental United States, arrowroot is cultivated as an outside plant only in southern Florida.

 Distribution

-Maranta arundinacea is native to Mexico, Central America, the West Indies (Cuba, Hispaniola, Puerto Rico, Trinidad, Lesser Antilles) and South America (Brazil, Peru, Ecuador, Colombia, Venezuela, Suriname, Guyana, French Guiana).
-It is widely cultivated in the many warm countries and is considered naturalized in Jamaica, Bahamas, Bermuda, the Netherlands Antilles, India, Sri Lanka, China (Guangdong, Guangxi, Hainan, Yunnan), Taiwan, Volcano Islands, Mauritius, Réunion, Equatorial Guinea, Gabon, Florida, Cambodia, Indonesia and the Philippines.
+Maranta arundinacea is native to Mexico, Central America, the West Indies (Cuba, Hispaniola, Puerto Rico, and most of the Lesser Antilles) and South America (in Brazil, Peru, Ecuador, Colombia, Venezuela, Suriname, Guyana, and French Guiana).
+It is widely cultivated in many warm countries and is considered naturalized in The Bahamas, Bermuda, Cambodia, China (Guangdong, Guangxi, Hainan, Yunnan), the Cook Islands, Equatorial Guinea, Gabon, India, Indonesia, Jamaica, Japan (in the Volcano Islands), Mauritius, the Netherlands Antilles, Réunion, Samoa, Sri Lanka, Taiwan, Trinidad and Tobago, Tonga, the United States (Florida), the Philippines and Vanuatu.

 The Caribbean island nation of St. Vincent and the Grenadines is the world's largest grower of arrowroot and producer of arrowroot flour.

-In Kerala, India, arrowroot, locally called bilathi koova, is cultivated to produce an easily digestible starch.
+In Kerala, India, arrowroot, locally called ബിലാത്തി കൂവ (Bilathi Kūva), is cultivated to produce an easily digestible starch., while in Odisha, India, it's called ପାଳୁଅ (Paḷua).